Foster WITH US

 -

-Basic training (house training, crate training, basic commands, structure and boundaries)
+Supporting basic training like housebreaking, crate training, basic commands, and establishing structure and boundaries

-Bringing the dog to vet appointments, as needed or helping us coordinate with a transporter
+Bringing your foster to vet appointments, or helping us coordinate transport if you’re unable to

-Attending adoption events with your pup when requested
+Attending adoption events with your foster dog when requested

-Tagging @thedogrescuesociety and using #thedogrescuesociety for any uploads on social media
+Tagging @thedogrescuesociety and using #thedogrescuesociety when posting about your foster on social media

 -